-Furthermore, as you yourself said during one of our meetings, the coming months will be a learning process, and we would expect that once a reasonable number of claims are filed in the pilot area(s), UNRoD will re-assess the utility, effectiveness and efficiency of the Claim Form.
+Furthermore, as you yourself said during one of our meetings, the coming months will be a learning process, and we expect that UNRoD will "test-run" the Claim Form.
+Once a reasonable number of claims are filed in the pilot area(s), the Claim Form should be re-assessed for its utility, effectiveness and efficiency, and modified accordingly if necessary.